-Of course there are countless other books on the subject of mental health, some of which have undoubtedly helped me on my journey and thousands of others too.
+Of course, there are countless other books on the subject of mental health, some of which have undoubtedly helped me on my journey and thousands of others too.
 Brave Girl Eating by Harriet Brown and An Apple a Day by Emma Woolf were both incredible insights into anorexia, while Brain over Binge by Kathryn Hansen and The Bulimia Help Method by Ali Kerr helped massively during various stages in my eating disorder.
-However, Reasons to Stay Alive really covered all bases and I believe it is a truly engaging book for anyone suffering from mental illness, so I thought I’d run a little giveaway so you lovely readers can own a copy of the inspiring tale.
-Enter below:
+However, Reasons to Stay Alive really covered all bases and I believe it is a truly engaging book for anyone suffering from mental illness.

 Ruth @ Urbanity xxx